gustavotero7/go-conekta/README.md

 ### Go-Conekta
-A Wrapper for use conekta's api v2 in golang based in [sait/go-conekta](https://github.com/sait/go-conekta)
+A Wrapper for use conekta's api v2 in golang inspired in [sait/go-conekta](https://github.com/sait/go-conekta)

 This tutorial assumes the next: